RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 begin
-  #Get the properties of a member item in a collection
+  #Get the properties of a member item in a collection.
+A successful request returns an HTTP 200 response code with a MemberItem in the response body.
   result = api_instance.collections_id_members_mid_get(id, mid)
   p result
 rescue CollectionsClient::ApiError => e